annievu22/InsuranceClaimsRisk_Project/README.md

 ### 2.1.
 Business Problem

-Insurance providers face the challenge of evaluating policyholder risk to reduce claim costs while improving customer retention.
-This project transforms raw policy data into insights that help insurance firms:

-- Identify factors influencing claim severity
-- Segment customers by region, age, and lead source
-- Optimize policy and premium structures
-- Predict and monitor high-risk profiles
+As insurance firms strive to balance risk management with customer satisfaction, understanding claim behavior and policyholder profiles becomes essential.
+This analysis transforms policy and claims data into insights that inform pricing strategies, risk segmentation, and fraud detection.

 > **Key questions** addressed in this analysis:
 > - How are claims distributed by severity level?